SELF INJURY AWARENESS DAY

 - Open a dialogue by starting the conversation.

-- Find resources and support by visiting Center for Discovery, National Self-Injury Awareness Day on Facebook or www.personalizedcause.com.
+- Find resources and support by visiting Center for Discovery or www.personalizedcause.com.

 - Use #SelfInjuryAwarenessDay to share your story on social media.

-Self-Injury Awareness Day is promoted by several organizations to raise awareness about self-injury and how to better provide support.
-The day has been observed since at least 1999.
+Since at least 1999, Self-Injury Awareness Day has been promoted by several organizations to raise awareness about self-injury and how to better provide support.